JesseEmond/blitz-2024-registration/README.md

 - The server does `meteorUpdate` _after_ this, so our Bot will see the position of the collision intersection + one tick of velocity update;
-- Even though the collision happens in the middle of a tick (e.g. `t=0.43`), the split meteor gets a full tick of velocity update (effectively got to move `1.43` ticks).
+- Even though the collision happens in the middle of a tick (e.g. `t=0.43`), the split meteor gets a full tick of velocity update (the meteor effectively got to move `1.43` worth of ticks in a single tick).

 This last point is interesting, I'm not sure I would have guessed that if I was still trying to simulate the game with guesswork.
-At least we didn't _fully_ waste our time with reverse engineering.
+At least we didn't _fully_ waste our time with reverse engineering, maybe?

 </details>